ScrollPrize/scrollprize-website/docs/12_grand_prize.md

 ### Qualifying criteria

-A [Review Team](#review-process) made up of technical experts and [papyrologists](https://en.wikipedia.org/wiki/Papyrology) will assess all Grand Prize submissions to ensure that they can:
+<div>A <a href="#review-process">Review Team</a> made up of technical experts and <a href="https://en.wikipedia.org/wiki/Papyrology">papyrologists</a> will assess all Grand Prize submissions to ensure that they can:</div>

-- Read at least 4 separate passages from the two scrolls, each containing at least 140 characters of continuous text
+- Read at least 4 passages from the available full-scroll data, each containing at least 140 characters of contiguous text (e.g. within the same column)
 - Verify that each passage contains no more than 15% of characters which are missing or illegible
 - The 140 characters per passage include the 15% of characters which may be missing or illegible, so 119 characters must be legible.
-Legible characters only count as legible when viewed on a letter-by-letter basis without papyrological interpolation.
+Legible characters only count as legible when identified on a letter-by-letter basis without papyrological interpolation.
 - Confirm that submissions contain legitimate and linguistically plausible text.
 - Independently reproduce and verify your results using your code and documented techniques.

-If no team meets the criteria by the deadline, we reserve the right to award the prize to the team(s) that came closest. **This is not a guarantee** — we will only award a prize if we believe the spirit of the prize has been met. **We do encourage everyone to submit their work by the deadline, even if you don’t believe you fully met the criteria.**
+If no team meets the criteria by the deadline, we reserve the right to award the prizes to the teams that came closest. **This is not a guarantee** — we will only award prizes if we believe the spirit of the prize has substantially been met and if a submission comes very close to the objective threshold.
+This is entirely at our discretion.
+If you are very very close to meeting the bar, we encourage you to submit your work before the deadline.

+<div>Prizes are awarded in the order that qualifying submisisons are made:</div>

+- 1st place: $700,000
+- 2nd place: $100,000
+- 3rd place: $50,000

-To qualify for the grand prize, you must have registered at the time you downloaded the data.
+To qualify for the Grand Prize, you must have registered at the time you downloaded the data.
 The registration form can be found on the [data page](/data).

 We will work with the Grand Prize winners to verify their results, put them in a historical context, and co-publish them in academic venues.
 The winning code will be made public under a permissive open source license, so that others can reproduce and build on your work.